Dzyaloshinskii-Moriya spin density by skew scattering

-\textit{Rare-earth impurities in a simple metal.---}Rare-earth (RE) atoms are Sc, Y, and lanthanides.
-They are valuable spintronic components that tune the magnetic properties in insulators~\cite{REsGeneralities1,REsGeneralities2,REsGeneralities3,REsGeneralities4,REsGeneralities5,REsGeneralities6}, while REs with large orbital momentum enrich the phenomenology of metallic devices~\cite{REsGeneralitiesI1,REsGeneralitiesI2,REsGeneralitiesI3}.
+\textit{Rare-earth impurities in a simple metal.} Rare-earth (RE) atoms are Sc, Y, and lanthanides.
+They are valuable spintronic components that tune the magnetic properties in insulators~\cite{REsGeneralities1,REsGeneralities2,REsGeneralities3,REsGeneralities4,REsGeneralities5,REsGeneralities6}.
+Lanthanides with large orbital momentum enrich the phenomenology of metallic devices~\cite{REsGeneralitiesI1,REsGeneralitiesI2,REsGeneralitiesI3}.
 Furthermore, interfacial DMI at RE-containing magnetic-insulator$\vert$heavy-metal bilayers has been the subject of intense research in the past few years~\cite{DMITIG1,DMITIG2,DMITIG3,DMITIG4,DMITIG5}.
-Here, we focus on the tripositive RE ions: Ce$^{3+}$, Pr$^{3+}$, Nd$^{3+}$, Pm$^{3+}$, Sm$^{3+}$, Tb$^{3+}$, Dy$^{3+}$, Ho$^{3+}$, Er$^{3+}$, Tm$^{3+}$, and Yb$^{3+}$, that possess a substantial orbital momentum $\mathbf{L}_{\rm f}$ that strongly couples to the RE spin $\mathbf{S}_{\rm f}$, forming a net angular momentum $\mathbf{J}_{\rm f}=\mathbf{L}_{\rm f}+\mathbf{S}_{\rm f}$.
-The origin of such momenta is the well-localized and partially filled 4f subshell.
+Here we focus on the tripositive RE ions: Ce$^{3+}$, Pr$^{3+}$, Nd$^{3+}$, Pm$^{3+}$, Sm$^{3+}$, Tb$^{3+}$, Dy$^{3+}$, Ho$^{3+}$, Er$^{3+}$, Tm$^{3+}$, and Yb$^{3+}$, that possess a substantial orbital momentum $\mathbf{L}_{\rm f}$ that strongly couples to the RE spin $\mathbf{S}_{\rm f}$, forming a net angular momentum $\mathbf{J}_{\rm f}=\mathbf{L}_{\rm f}+\mathbf{S}_{\rm f}$.
+The origin of such momenta is the well-localized and partially filled 4f subshell \cite{BookSkomski2}.
 The SOC of 4f electrons mediates the interaction between electronic, mechanical, and magnetic degrees of freedom in lanthanide-based materials~\cite{BookSkomski1,BookBlundell,REsGeneralities5}.
 We model the REs' spin [$\mathbf{S}_{\rm f}=(g_J-1)\mathbf{J}_{\rm f}$] and orbital [$\mathbf{L}_{\rm f}=(2-g_J)\mathbf{J}_{\rm f}$] momenta, with $g_J$ being the Land\'e g-factor, as classical vectors with well-defined norms embedded in a free electron gas.
 The latter is described by plane waves, $\psi_{\mathbf{k}}(\mathbf{r})=e^{i\mathbf{k}\cdot\mathbf{r}}/\sqrt{V_0}$, where $\hbar\mathbf{k}$ is the linear momentum, $\hbar$ is the reduced Plank constant, and $V_0$ is the system volume.
+The magnetic part of the Kondo Hamiltonian $H_{\rm kondo}=H_{Ss}+H_{Ll}+H_{SsLl}$ accounts for the interactions between the RE and conduction electrons~\cite{Kondo}.
+The {$H_{Ss}\propto\mathbf{S}_{\rm f}\cdot\boldsymbol{\sigma}$} term is the spin-spin interaction with exchange constant $J_{\rm 4f}$ (similar to the $J_{\rm 3d}$ parameter of transition-metal ions), { where $\boldsymbol{\sigma}$ is the vector of Pauli matrices.
+This interaction produces a collinear, or RKKY~{\cite{RKKY-1,RKKY-2,RKKY-3}}, spin polarization near the impurity}.
+Next, the spin-independent skew scattering {$H_{Ll}\propto\mathbf{L}_{\rm f}\cdot\left[\mathbf{k}_1\times\mathbf{k}_2\right]$ generates anomalous-Hall effect and} an equilibrium rotational current~\cite{REsGeneralitiesI3}.
+Finally, $H_{SsLl}$ is the spin-dependent skew scattering that deflects in opposite directions up and down spins, as illustrated by its matrix elements,